In this post, we’ll show you how to monitor the status of your MongoDB servers using Studio 3T’s Server Status Charts feature. Try it today.

 Choose your charts

-You can customize which charts are shown by clicking on Select Charts in the upper right hand side corner of the Server Status Charts tab:
+You can customize which charts Studio 3T shows by clicking on Select Charts in the upper right side of the Server Status Charts tab:

-For example, if we wanted to focus on Operation Counts, Current Connections, and Current Network Traffic, we would select only those, and the charts will be laid out intelligently to accommodate them:
+For example, if you want to focus on Operation Counts, Current Connections, and Current Network Traffic, select only those charts and Studio 3T lays them out intelligently for you:

 In this section, we’ll explain the information shown on each chart.